farirpgs/fari-games/_games/charge-rpg.md

 > | `4-5`  | `Partial Success`  | You consume `-2 Momentum`. |
 > | `1-3`  | `Bad outcome`      | You consume `-3 Momentum`. |
 >
-> If you can't consume all the `Momentum`, the GM inflicts `2 Consequences` instead of one.
+> If you can't consume all the required `Momentum`, the GM inflicts `2 Consequences` instead of one which cannot be resisted.
 >
 > ### Recover
 >